mrinath123/ML4Sci_Lens_Finding/README.md

 ### Training trick
 For the first few epochs(here 3 epochs) CrossEntropy Loss is used to make the model confident.
 After that Label_Smoothing loss is used.
-After many experimentations I have found this gives the best performing model
+After many experimentations I have found this gives the best performing model.

 ### Results
-On Test data got micro_average_area = 0.9954 , macro_average_area = 0.995 , AUC for no substructure class  = 0.99715 , AUC for spherical class = 0.9913 , AUC for vortex class = 0.9957
+On Test data got micro_average_area = 0.9954 , macro_average_area = 0.995 , AUC for no substructure class  = 0.99715 , AUC for spherical class = 0.9913 , AUC for vortex class = 0.9957.

 ## Gravitational Lens Finding for Dark Matter Substructure approach